HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	- **Next sentence**: clarify / extend your take (*why* do you think that...)
 	- **Next 1-2 sentences**: further clarify / extend your take
 	- **Last 1-2 sentences**: reaffirm / strengthen your claim with specific examples.
+- First sentence example: _The argument for_ replacing libraries with digital alternatives _rests on_ compelling technological advances.
 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
-For example: "Complementing `[the previous topic]`,..."
+For example: "Complementing/Opposing `[the previous topic]`,..."
 #### The conclusion
 - Always start with "In conclusion,..."
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.